ImranR98/Backdraft/Notes.md

 ## Refresh Token Cleanup Policy

-Sometimes, a user may manually log out, and reasonable client software would destroy the refresh token then, or they may lose their refresh tokens in some other way.
-But the DB still stores that refresh token.
-Over time, this would lead to thousands of dead refresh tokens building up in the DB.
-Obviously, very old tokens should be revoked automatically.
+When a user logs out, it deletes its refresh token and also sends a request to the server to destroy the server copy of that refresh token (since it won't be used again).
+But a log out is not the only way a user might lose a refresh token; this could also happen due to a change in browsers or devices (factory reset, loss, etc.) and when this happens the server retains its copy of the refresh token.
+Over time, this would lead to many 'dead' refresh tokens building up in the DB.
+To avoid this, refresh tokens that have not been used for a long time should be cleaned up automatically.
 But when and how is this appropriate?
-Isn't the point of refresh tokens that they last forever?
+The point of refresh tokens is that they last forever, so a clean up policy would involve a trade-off between expected behaviour and practical needs.

  The current functionality is that old tokens should be revoked when a new one is requested (at login).
 Specifically:

 - All tokens that haven't been used in 30 days that came from the same IP and user agent as the latest login are revoked.
 - All tokens that haven't been used in a year are revoked.

 Is this the best way?
-Is the IP that Express receives always accurate?
-That may depend on, for example, proxies.
-What if a user has two identical user agents on the same network?
-In that case, would the IP received be accurate to the individual device or the network?
-This needs to be tested.
-If it is precise, is the 30 day limit needed?
-Why not revoke immediately?
-Answers unclear but this could perhaps be improved.
+Does it make sense to treat tokens differently based on IP and user-agent given that these change all the time (especially IP due to moving between networks and DHCP)?
+Is the IP that Express receives always accurate even when there are, for example, for example, proxies involved?
+It may be better to just stick to the 1-year policy, but for now things have been left as above.

 ## Email Verification - Link to Client or Server